 A Ground-Breaking Program in Latin American Studies

 The scholarship and dedication of Professor Dana Gardner Munro laid the foundation for Latin American Studies at Princeton, which welcomed its first class of students in 1967.
-A professor in the History Department, and the creator of multiple undergraduate conferences in the Woodrow Wilson School, Dr. Munro was well suited to guide its creation.
-Moreover, he saw the value of field experience to undergraduate thesis scholarship, and secured judicious grants to help fund their travels, financed by the Doherty Charitable Foundation.
+Dr. Munro, a retired state department official who had specialized in Latin America and former chairman of the School of Public and International Affairs, was well suited to guide its creation.
+Moreover, he saw the value of field experience for undergraduate thesis scholarship, and secured judicious grants to help fund students’ travels, financed by the Doherty Charitable Foundation.

-Munro's attention to undergraduates in the Woodrow Wilson School sparked the interest of such prominent early Latin Americanist historians as Richard Morse from Yale and Milton Vanger from Brandeis.
-In 1966, Munro was joined by Dean Brown of the Woodrow Wilson School, and Cyril Black, a scholar of Russian history and then-director of the Council on Regional Studies.
+Munro's attention to undergraduates in the School of Public and International Affairs sparked the interest of such prominent early Latin Americanist historians as Richard Morse from Yale and Milton Vanger from Brandeis.
+In 1966, Munro was joined by Dean Brown of the School of Public and International Affairs, and Cyril Black, a scholar of Russian history and then-director of the Council on Regional Studies.
 Together, they secured the original PLAS endowment in 1966 from the Doherty Foundation.

 Shaping the Program

 Stanley J. Stein was appointed as the first PLAS director for 1967-1968, and served through 1971-1972.
-He is now the Walter Samuel Carpenter III Professor of Spanish Civilization & Culture, Emeritus, and Professor of History, Emeritus.
+He was the Walter Samuel Carpenter III Professor of Spanish Civilization & Culture, Emeritus, and Professor of History, Emeritus.
 The Program's initial work centered on:

 - Determining the requirements for the LAS certificate